 As a gardener, I am constantly tempted by the vast array of fruits and vegetables available.
 Anytime I am offered a new kind of seed or plant, I almost never say “no”.
 But as a seed saver, trying out new vegetable varieties can sometimes be a little tricky.
 I will not give up my tried-and-true varieties if it means I can’t save pure seed.
 However, it is simple enough to plan ahead and take the necessary steps to assure that related varieties within the garden don’t cross pollinate one another, leaving me free to plant nearly anything my heart desires.

 Of course, I can’t separate gardening from seed saving.
 After all, one of the best things about growing OP crops is that it is possible to save the seed from year to year.
 Even if I don’t plant that variety ever again, I can always share the seeds with someone who will.
-If you’re interested in learning the basics of seed saving, you can check out my handbook, The Garden Seed Saving Guide: Seed Saving for Everyone, available in print and all e-book formats.
+If you’re interested in learning the basics of seed saving check out my book, The Garden Seed Saving Guide, available in print and E-book.

-I decided to write this article after perusing some of last year’s posts on gardening and seed saving.
+I decided to write this post after perusing some of last year’s posts on gardening and seed saving.
 One very popular article was, Garden Time: Do You Know Where Your Seeds Come From? in which I discuss the benefits of buying seed from local sources.
-That article led to the creation of our Seed Companies & Nurseries page, which is one of the most viewed pages here at Show Me Oz.
-If you live in Missouri, Arkansas or Oklahoma and haven’t yet seen this page, I highly recommend it.
-Also, if you have any additions to this page, I would love to hear about it.